 Rating 8.9, Prices start from $25 for a double room

-Rooms and suites are all air-conditioned suites have a comfortable living space and flat-screen TVs.
+Rooms and suites are all air-conditioned suites that have a comfortable living space and flat-screen TVs.

 Rating 8.8, Prices start from $95 for a double room